Creating a Shift in Campus Culture

 - Advocate for BIPOC and other under-resourced student populations at Allegheny College, and continue to provide comprehensive support, guidance, and a space in which students feel they can come to share.

 - Educate students who do not understand white supremacy, microaggressions, unconscious bias, and provide the information to become better allies within the Allegheny College community.

 - Be an open resource during tabling events across campus.

 - Keep under-resourced students at the center of our thinking and convey their needs in intentional ways when working directly with/alongside campus partners.

-What we will do moving forward: Encourage, educate, and empower the campus community on anti-racist work, social activism, allyship, and cultural awareness.
+What we will do moving forward: Increase awareness for the campus community on anti-racist work, social activism, allyship, and cultural awareness.

 - Have available spaces for students to share in conversation regarding anti-racism, social justice, and activism.
 Encourage students to utilize these spaces both virtually and in person.

 - Create interactive and engaging opportunities for students to think critically about identity, social movements and how historically marginalized people have been impacted by systemic racism both within our campus community and globally.

 - Cultural Heritage Month Events in collaboration with student organizations to increase awareness of the diversity on campus.